 If a premium value is “entirely due to the scheme underlying the acquisition” then it must be disregarded.
 If it was pre-existent to the acquisition it must in my judgement be regarded.
 To ignore the pre-existent value would be to expropriate it without compensation and would be to contravene the fundamental principle of equivalence.

-Relying on this distinction between the potentialities that are ‘pre-existing’ and those that are due to the scheme, the minority in Bocardo, led by Lord Clarke, made the following observation:
+Relying on this distinction between the potentialities that are ‘preexisting’ and those that are due to the scheme, the minority in Bocardo, led by Lord Clarke, made the following observation:

 Anyone who had obtained a licence to search, bore for and get the petroleum under Bocardo’s land would have had precisely the same need to obtain a wayleave to obtain access to it if it was not to commit a trespass.
-So it was not the respondents' scheme that gave the relevant strata beneath Bocardo’s land its peculiar and unusual value.
+So it was not the respondents’ scheme that gave the relevant strata beneath Bocardo’s land its peculiar and unusual value.
 It was the geographical position that its land occupies above the apex of the reservoir, coupled with the fact that it was only by drilling through Bocardo’s land that any licence holder could obtain access to that part of the reservoir that gives it its key value.

-The majority, led by Lord Brown, rejected this view and interpreted the notion of ‘pre-existence’ quite differently:
+The majority, led by Lord Brown, rejected this view and interpreted the notion of ‘preexistence’ quite differently:

 To my mind it is impossible to characterise the key value in the ancillary right being granted here as ‘pre-existent’ to the scheme.
 There is, of course, always the chance that a statutory body with compulsory purchase powers may need to acquire land or rights over land to accomplish a statutory purpose for which these powers have been accorded to them.
 But that does not mean that upon the materialisation of such a scheme, the ‘key’ value of the land or rights which now are required is to be regarded as ‘pre-existent’.